michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0115.md

 - v: attempt by employing effort
 - v: to exert much effort or energy
 ### Family
-strive: strived, striven, strives, striving, strove+;striving: strivings
+- strive: strived, striven, strives, striving, strove+
+- striving: strivings
 ### Examples
 - Secondarily, they reflect a mind-set that perceives oral health as an optional milestone to strive for.
 - A Navajo, he said, strives for hozho — balance — in a world where canyons, coyotes, the sky and turtles are considered equally alive.